kubewarden/kubewarden.io/content/blog/2024/12/kubewarden-1-20-release.md

 ```

 This Helm chart configuration is used for the Kubewarden controller, which takes
-care of configuring each PolicyServer, including the needed certificates.
+care of configuring each Policy Server instance, including the needed certificates.

 We have refreshed our documentation pages to better showcase the sidecar mode,
 and added a new [example of the custom mode](https://docs.kubewarden.io/howtos/telemetry/custom-otel-collector).

-Would you like to see more capabilities to interact with OTLP?
-Don't hesistate
+Would you like to see more capabilities to interact with OpenTelemetry?
+Don't hesitate
 to get in touch!

 # Bug Fixes and Dependency Updates